 It might seem as if globalization is making the whole world speak English.
 But spend time in any major city and you are likely to encounter a cornucopia of languages.
 Even monolingual people have different ways of speaking to their bosses or teachers, their intimate friends or their pets.
-And if you live in India or Nigeria, you might use five different languages in the course of a normal day.
+And if you live in India or Nigeria, you might use five different languages during a typical day.

-Bilingual Oxford professor Katrin Kohl makes a passionate case for why we must embrace languages in all their diversity.
-When you study a language, you gradually open a unique doorway into the world, immerse yourself in a different way of seeing, and discover new ways of communicating with people from different cultures on their terms.
-Languages open our minds to the diversity of human life in its complex relationships with nature, culture and technology.
-They enable us to understand why cultural diversity matters, and why we should care about preserving it as much as we care about preserving the diversity of our biological world.
+Katrin Kohl makes a passionate case for why we must embrace languages in all their diversity.
+When you study a language, you open a unique doorway into the world, immerse yourself in a different way of seeing, and discover new ways of communicating with people from different cultures on their terms.
+Kohl argues that language diversity is of vital importance to human societies, sustaining the complexity of human nature, culture and technology.
+We should care about preserving it as much as we care about preserving the diversity of our biological world.